nataliabueno/Graphical-Presentation-of-Regression-Discontinuity-Results/README.md

 Published in [*The Political Methodologist*] (http://thepoliticalmethodologist.com/) (blog and print edition)

 \[Note on 06/10/2015\]: We corrected a bug on line 86 of the code.
 We fixed the RunningCenTreat object in the local_linear function.
 Thanks to Daniel Masterson for pointing it out to us.
+Twice.